-(I’ve updated this post with information available from the Integrated Postsecondary Education Data System in the January of 2016)
+(I’ve updated this post with information available from the Integrated Postsecondary Education Data System in the November 2017)

 Back when I was a freshman attending a rather large state university in Austin, Texas, I ran into quite a few students (relatively speaking) from the state of New York.
 They told me that they were attending college in Texas because our out-of-state tuition was cheaper than their in-state tuition.
 I only saw them that one year because the following year, the legislature raised out-of-state tuition and Texas was no longer as appealing to New Yorkers as it once was.

 That sort of situation isn’t as common today as it once was but it still happens.
-Based strictly on an average of all the states’ public universities total cost of attendance (not weighted), students who are residents in six states (New Jersey, New Hampshire, Pennsylvania, Illinois, California, and Virginia) could find it cheaper to attend public universities in South Dakota, North Dakota, Nebraska, Oklahoma, or Minnesota.
+Based strictly on an average of all the states’ public universities total cost of attendance (not weighted), students who are residents in four states (New Jersey, New Hampshire, Pennsylvania, and Illinois) could find it cheaper to attend public universities in South Dakota, North Dakota, Nebraska, or Minnesota.
 Of course, that’s assuming the students don’t qualify for any need based aid at their state university.
 And any cost savings would probably be lost in travel costs and the like making the entire proposition a wash in the end.

-The following table lists 256 colleges (public and private) that have a total cost of attendance of less than $30,000 according to data from the Integrated Postsecondary Education Data System information as of January 2016.
-The five-year graduation rate is used for public schools and the four-year rate for the private schools.
+The following table lists 200 colleges that have a total cost of attendance of less than $32,000 according to data from the Integrated Postsecondary Education Data System information as of November 2017.
 (This is just some of the information that you will find on the DIY College Rankings College Search Spreadsheet.)

 Colleges with Total Cost of Attendance of $32,000 or Less